 The Nubia gaming phones we saw apparently have 8GB of RAM with 128GB of on-board storage and the latest Snapdragon 845 CPU.
 They’re definitely eyeing up the competition, including devices like the Razer Phone.

 Although it looks different and has a very distinctive design, you can of course use your own smartphone to play the latest games.
 It’s becoming easier to get cheap smartphones that have powerful processors, more memory and a better screen.
 For less than £200 now, you can have a truly mobile gaming system which can be used anywhere.

 Although social media apps are a big “pull”, there’s plenty of games to download, with all the latest games available for very little initial outlay.
 The trend with most mobile games is for them to be initially available for free before drip-feeding in-app purchases to boost gameplay and speed progression through.

 Gamers aren’t always just at the younger age of the spectrum either.
 Indeed, we’ve just received a survey that shows those over 45 gaming more and more.
 They’re developing something called “long arm syndrome, which is when they extend and arm to see their smartphone screens.
 Instead of fixing their bad eyesight, 40% of those polled are simply hold the phone further away.
 This age bracket can be found playing those time-filling “throwaway” games, plus poker trainer apps also becoming popular.
 One such example is Poker Trainer, which is available on the App Store as well as Google Play.
-There’s also mobile poker games which are being downloaded more.
+There’s also mobile poker games and Buffalo Rising slot games which are being downloaded more.
 Let’s just hope that they invest in some glasses instead, as it can’t be good to hold the phone like that!